 Lawrence confers degrees at the end of fall and spring terms but holds its Commencement once a year in June.
 Degrees are not conferred automatically.
 A student must indicate their intent to graduate by completing a form distributed by the registrar’s office.
 Once a student submits an Intent to Graduate form, a process will begin to audit the student’s record to be sure all degree requirements are met prior to the degree being conferred.
 All grades, official transcripts, and other certifying documents, such as the major/minor/interdisciplinary area completion form(s), must be filed at the registrar’s office before a degree can be awarded.
 Students enrolled in the five-year B.A./B.Mus. program must complete all program requirements before receiving either degree.
 Once a degree is conferred, a student may not apply additional credit to that degree.

 When a degree is conferred, a citation is posted to the student's record noting the date and nature of the degree awarded.
 This information is included in all transcripts requested after the degree date.
-Diplomas are distributed at Commencement in June.
+Diplomas are distributed following Commencement in June.
 Transcripts and diplomas are released only for students whose accounts with Financial Services are clear.

 The Dean's List